Danda1R/PhotoGallery/README.md

 Hello Division B!
 This photo gallery is an example of how to implement images into the Juego Juegos App.

+This is the link to the AWS Amplify full stack example: https://main.d3rdrw0ii1lyq8.amplifyapp.com/

 I have put comments next to each function to explain its use.
 Please read below for the most relevant functions for the JJ app.

 App.js